L–Single-Spin–Single-Mode Dynamics

 Bath-induced localisation (requires continuum)

-Arbitrary correlation functions (limited by structure)
+Arbitrary correlation functions (limited by HJC structure)

 Guardian Warning